igor-kozhevnikov/cross-docker/README.md

-# Docker
+# Cross for Docker

-A set of commands for docker containers.
+Set of commands for docker.

 ## Install